TRS: Transferability Reduced Ensemble via Encouraging Gradient Diversity and Model Smoothness: Transferability of Adversarial Perturbation

 \subsection{Model Characteristics}

-{\em Given two models $\mathcal{F}$ and $\mathcal{G}$, what are the characteristics of $\mathcal{F}$ and $\mathcal{G}$ that have impact on transferability under a given attack strategy?} Intuitively, \textit{the more similar these two classifers are, the larger the transferability would be}.
-However, \textit{how can we define ``similar'' and how can we rigorously connect it to transferability?} To answer these questions, in this section we will first define the risk and empirical risk for given neural network model to measure its performance on benign test data.
-Then, as the deep neural networks are differentiable, we will define model similarity based on their gradients.
-Concretely, we define both \textit{lower loss gradient similarity} and \textit{upper loss gradient similarity} based on the cosine similarity between two models' loss gradients with respect to an input.
-We will then derive the lower and upper bounds of transferability based on the defined model risk and similarity measures.
+{\em Given two models $\mathcal{F}$ and $\mathcal{G}$, what are the characteristics of $\mathcal{F}$ and $\mathcal{G}$ that have impact on transferability under a given attack strategy?} Intuitively, the more similar these two classifers are, the larger the transferability would be.
+However, \textit{how can we define ``similar'' and how can we rigorously connect it to transferability?} To answer these questions, we will first define the risk and empirical risk for a given model to measure its performance on benign test data.
+Then, as the DNNs are differentiable, we will define model similarity based on their gradients.
+We will then derive the lower and upper bounds of adversarial transferability based on the defined model risk and similarity measures.